 CBD Oil Dosage - The Lowdown on Full Spectrum vs Isolate

-The Entourage effect is a concept suggesting that one isolated molecule from the hemp plant is not enough to grasp the entire potential.
+The entourage effect is a concept suggesting that one isolated molecule from the hemp plant is not enough to grasp the entire potential.
 Instead, all of the compounds are magnified when they are extracted and presented together.
 This allows the seemingly “inactive” metabolites and other molecules to increase their own presence and effect.
-While the pharmacological industry strives to isolate the individual components of hemp, including the minor cannabinoids and terpenes provide a better result than one isolated compound does.
+While the pharmacological industry strives to isolate the individual components of hemp oil, including the minor cannabinoids and terpenes provide a better result than one isolated compound does.

 Think of it as having a salad instead of taking the chlorophyll pill!

 This has been tested in many clinical settings with the consistent finding: isolated components do not vary greatly from the placebo whereas the whole plant extracts show a great statistical significance.
-For example, one meta analysis measured the effects of purified CBD compared to the effects of “CBD-rich” extracts containing other cannabinoids and terpenes.
-The Fischer Test was used to analyze 670 epileptic patients, 447 of which took CBD-rich products and the other 223 took purified CBD products.
-The CBD-rich patients showed a 71% seizure reduction over the course of 3-12 months compared to the purified CBD patients who showed a 36% improvement.
-The CBD-rich patients also reported needing less dosage as well as describing it as a “better therapeutic profile” than the purified (isolated) CBD.
+For example, one meta analysis measured the effects of purified CBD content compared to the effects of “CBD-rich” extracts containing other cannabinoids and terpenes.
+The Fischer Test was used to analyze 670 epileptic patients, 447 of which took CBD-rich products and the other 223 took pure CBD products.
+The CBD-rich patients showed a 71% seizure reduction over the course of 3-12 months compared to the pure CBD patients who showed a 36% improvement.
+The CBD-rich patients also reported needing less dosage as well as describing it as a “better therapeutic profile” than the purified (isolated) CBD product.